Samdney/Samdney.github.io-source/content/blog/primesmatrixapprox2.md

 Summary:    Since I wasn't happy about the final sum in my last post, I think about an alternative way.

-Since I wasn't happy about the final sum in my last post [Primes matrix: Approximation](https://samdney.github.io/2018/03/primes-matrix-approximation.html), I think about an alternative way.
+Since I wasn't happy about the final sum in my last post
+<a href="https://samdney.github.io/2018/03/primes-matrix-approximation.html">Primes matrix: Approximation</a>, I think about an alternative way.

 We had
 $$